shibatch/oomstaller/README.md

 memory in situations where there is not enough memory in which you might want to use this tool.

+If you kill this tool with SIGKILL, a large number of build processes will remain suspended with SIGSTOP.
+To prevent this from happening, use SIGTERM or SIGINT to kill this tool.
 You can send SIGCONT to all processes run by you with the following command.

 ```
 killall -v -s CONT -u $USER -r '.*'